bramtayl/Justly/README.md

 #### View Menu

-You can choose whether or not to view the starting controls, and whether or not to view the chords.
+You can choose whether or not to view the starting controls, and whether or not to view the chords editor.

 #### Play Menu